alphagov/govuk-rfcs/rfc-021-monitoring-for-404s.md

 The downloaded data could also be used to populate a list of pages which have received traffic in the last fortnight.
 GA information includes the response status code for the pages, so could be filtered to only return pages which are currently returning a 2xx response.

-The requests made to GA could be extended to also fetch the frontend app serving each page, and could be extended to populate a list of the top pages by traffic for all time. &nbsp;(Fetching all pages by all-time traffic is possible, but would produce a heavily sample response, ie, many pages would be omitted if you asked GA for this directly.)
+The requests made to GA could be extended to also fetch the frontend app serving each page, and a list of the top pages by traffic for all time. &nbsp;(Fetching all pages by all-time traffic is possible, but would produce a heavily sampled response, ie, many pages would be omitted if you asked GA for this directly.)

 **Problems** :

+- This won't cover any "assets" urls - eg, PDFs, since no GA event is triggered for these.
+(Do we already have separate monitoring for assets working, though?)
+- What should be done with query parameters? &nbsp;For most pages, we should ignore query parameters - but for some pages (eg, search forms) they are significant, and it would be good to be checking that common search pages work. &nbsp;We may need to have a whitelist of pages where we preserve query parameters.
+- We have sometimes had pages on the site which ignore all path components after a certain point. &nbsp;This can lead to an arbitrary number of different paths, made up by users, being visited (and getting HTTP 200 responses). &nbsp;This might make the list of all pages visited grow indefinitely. &nbsp;(We should probably fix such cases to return either an error, or a redirect to the canonical URL.)
-- Pages which aren't visited won't be represented in this output.
+- Pages which have never been visited won't be represented in this output.
+(This probably only affects very new pages.)
-- Need to implement fetching status code and frontend app together with the other data.
+- There's currently very few people who know the search-analytics code base. &nbsp;(This problem is also an opportunity!)
+- Fetching data from GA is mildly tricky (due to quirks of the platform).

 ### Search index

 The search index contains a list of pages on the site. &nbsp;This is used to populate the "sitemap" pages.&nbsp;The list of pages in the search index could be used for the monitoring.

+Popularity information is also loaded into the search index nightly, so this could be used to identify the top pages.

 **Problems:**

+- Not all documents are in search.
+- The frontend app serving a page isn't currently recorded in search. &nbsp;(And it would be awkward to add it currently)
+- Search only has a "canonical" URL for documents. &nbsp;Multi-page documents (eg, guidance) often only have the entry page of them represented in search.
-A failure of the search index system which lost some documents from it could plausibly cause some pages on the site to start returning 4xx errors, or erroring. &nbsp;However, this wouldn't be detected if the monitoring used the same list of documents.
+- A failure of the search index system which lost some documents from it could plausibly cause some pages on the site to start returning 4xx errors, or erroring. &nbsp;However, this wouldn't be detected if the monitoring used the same list of documents.

-However, the search index could be used in the same way as suggested for GA above, as a source of URLs to add to a list held in a separate system.

 ### Content store